IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

 .. tip::

    If you wish to change where this file is located you can use the previously mentioned parameter ``Vox.greyscale_file`` to set a custom path.
-Also if you mess up the file and want to regenerate it simply delete the ``greyscale.csv`` file (or move it to another location) and re-run Cad2Vox.
+Also if you mess up the file and want to regenerate it simply delete the ``greyscale_AMAZE.csv`` file (or move it to another location) and re-run Cad2Vox.

 .. admonition:: Things to try